Skip to main content

 Immediate Source of Acquisition

-Collection created by Leslie Gordon Phillips (former editor and manager) for Fred G. Clark and donated by Judith Gordon and Lawrence Banka on 2024-09-20.
+Work created by Leslie Gordon Phillips for Fred G. Clark, circa 1930-1940 Donated by Judith Gordon and Lawrence Banka on September 16, 2024.

 Condition Description